 The aim is to treat your au pair like a member of the family.
 Does that mean that she (or he) has to come on the family trip (just like your kids do)?

 When everything goes well, family vacation time allows for special bonding and sharing for everyone involved.
 And it's also a great chance to provide new experiences of cultural enrichment for an au pair.
-Even it is a great chance to know each other better since you will be spending more time together.
-But if an au pair is not going to be happy with the planned destination and activities, then no one gains by having an extra member in the family party who is doing things against her will.
+It's a great chance for everyone to get to know each other better since you will all be spending more time together.
+But if an au pair is not going to be happy with the planned destination and activities, then no one gains by having an extra member in the family party who is doing things against their will.

 This is the most basic question that needs to be decided: Will the au pair be included in the family trip or not?
 As host parents you need to talk about this question with your au pair and choose a course of action that everyone feels comfortable with.
 Depending on what you decide together, a variety of other questions arise that also need to be dealt with.

 Today we will focus on the au pair joining the family on holidays.
 In another article we'll focus on the possibilities and course of action when the au pair does not join the family.

 This is the main question you should ask yourself first and then discuss with the au pair since it could be a tricky matter to regulate.

 If your au pair is going to have regular childcare duties during the holiday, it's important to give her a clear idea of exactly what kind of support you will be expecting her to provide so that she can make an informed decision if she's ready to join in the fun (and work) or not.
 And so that there are no unpleasant surprises for you or your au pair.
 In terms of working hours and pocket money, it should be as usual.
 The au pair should not work more than normally and she should be receiving the same amount of pocket money.
 Besides, remember that she will still have the right to take holidays, so you will have to think of other childcare solutions when she is not there.